Shruthikshetty/typescript-ts-template/readme.md

 ### create typescript config

-this command will create the tdconfig.json
+this command will create the tsconfig.json

 ```bash
 npx tsc --init
 ```

-content of tsCotdconfig.jsonnfig file
+content of tsconfig.json file

 ```json
 {